 Mission: CFE-DM increases the readiness of U.S. forces, civilian and military counterparts, and international partners to respond globally to foreign humanitarian assistance and disaster relief operations through Civil-Military coordination, training, information sharing, and regional planning.

 Vision: CFE-DM exists to save lives and alleviate human suffering by connecting people, improving coordination and building capability.

 In executing its Mission and Vision, the Center supports DoD and INDOPACOM objectives through the

 following lines of effort (LOEs):

 - Advise and Assist: Provide knowledge, expertise, and situational awareness to support decision making before, during, and after crises.

 - Training and Education: Build awareness, understanding, and skills that help DoD, partner militaries, interagency, and international organizations plan for and execute foreign disaster relief (FDR) missions.

-- LOE 2: Applied Research and Information Sharing (ARIS) captures relevant DMHA lessons learned and assessments, informs civil-military decision-makers, networks with stakeholders and potential partners, and communicates the Center's value to its stakeholders, enablers, and customers.
+- Applied Research and Information Support: Capture relevant disaster management and humanitarian assistance (DMHA) lessons learned and best practices, inform civil-military decision-makers, network with stakeholders and potential partners, and communicate the Center's value to its stakeholders, enablers, and customers.